-(i) Recommendations with regard to the denial, in exceptional cases, of career development increments shall be made according to procedures established by each department to suit its own needs.
+- (i) Recommendations with regard to the denial, in exceptional cases, of career development increments shall be made according to procedures established by each department to suit its own needs.
 The Chair/Director or equivalent shall ensure that the procedures are carried out and shall have the responsibility for conveying recommendations to the appropriate Dean.
 The decisions with respect to denial of career development increments shall rest with the Dean of the appropriate Faculty.

-- (ii) Recommendations with regard to the denial, in exceptional cases, of career development increments for intra-faculty cross-appointees shall be made by a joint committee to be established in accordance with procedures developed by the relevant departments (or equivalent) to suit their own needs.
+No CDI shall be denied without the Dean first requesting a meeting with the faculty member.
+In the communication requesting this meeting, the Dean shall include the CDI assessment and invite the faculty member to provide additional information, as they wish. - (ii) Recommendations with regard to the denial, in exceptional cases, of career development increments for intra-faculty cross-appointees shall be made by a joint committee to be established in accordance with procedures developed by the relevant departments (or equivalent) to suit their own needs.
 The Chair/Director or equivalent shall ensure that the procedures are carried out and shall have the responsibility for conveying recommendations to the appropriate Dean.
-The decision with respect to denial of career development increments shall rest with the Dean of the appropriate Faculty. - (iii) Recommendations with regard to the denial, in exceptional cases, of career development increments for inter-faculty cross-appointees shall be made by a joint committee to be established in accordance with procedures developed by the relevant departments (or equivalent) to suit their own needs.
+The decision with respect to denial of career development increments shall rest with the Dean of the appropriate Faculty.
+No CDI shall be denied without the Dean first requesting a meeting with the faculty member.
+In the communication requesting this meeting, the Dean shall include the CDI assessment and invite the faculty member to provide additional information, as they wish. - (iii) Recommendations with regard to the denial, in exceptional cases, of career development increments for inter-faculty cross-appointees shall be made by a joint committee to be established in accordance with procedures developed by the relevant departments (or equivalent) to suit their own needs.
 The Chair/Director or equivalent shall ensure that the procedures are carried out and shall have the responsibility for conveying recommendations to the appropriate Deans who shall in all cases meet and attempt to reach a collective decision.
 The decision with respect to denial of career development increments shall rest with the Deans of the appropriate Faculties.
-If the Deans are unable to arrive at a collective decision with respect to an inter-faculty cross-appointee, the case shall be forwarded to the Vice-President (Academic) with whom the decision with respect to denial of career development shall rest.
+If the Deans are unable to arrive at a collective decision with respect to an inter-faculty cross-appointee, the case shall be forwarded to the Vice-President (Academic) with whom the decision with respect to denial of career development increment shall rest.
+No CDI shall be denied without the Deans first requesting a meeting with the faculty member.
+In the communication requesting this meeting, the Deans shall include the CDI assessment and invite the faculty member to provide additional information, as they wish.